atyppo/Wiegotcha-Build-Guide/README.md

 Amazon link: https://www.amazon.com/gp/product/B07DCVFYJT/ref=oh_aui_detailpage_o08_s00?ie=UTF8&psc=1

 ##### Battery Pack with USB and 5V Output ($33.99 as of 10/16/18)
 Not much to say here.
 Battery pack comes with a charger and a Y-cable to power the reader's board.
 I used pre-spliced cables because of my limited access to tools.
-Micro-USB cable needed to power the Pi.
+Micro-USB cable will be needed to power the Pi.

 Amazon link: https://www.amazon.com/gp/product/B00ME3ZH7C/ref=oh_aui_detailpage_o09_s00?ie=UTF8&psc=1